tardate/LittleCodingKata/README.md

-# 430 Little Coding Katas
+# 432 Little Coding Katas

-> Latest addition :sparkles: [About Julia](./julia/about) - An overview of the Julia  programming language, its features, and ecosystem.
-Includes setting up and running on macOS.
+> Latest addition :sparkles: [Mastering XSLT](./books/mastering-xslt) - Book notes - Mastering XSLT, by Chuck White.
+First published January 1, 2002

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about